Roofing dumpster rental in Los Angeles

 Rear door toward the roof line

-Set the swing-door end facing your eave so that your crew can keep the walk-in loading path short and clear.
+Set the swing-door end facing your eave so ground-throw and walk-in loading share the same path for your job site.

 Surface protection